Assistant Professor of Political Theory | Department of Political Science

 University of Toronto

-I design courses that introduce students to Political Theory by situating the "Western" canon in contention with less familiar works, archival ephemera, and visual artifacts.
-My courses specialize on Postcolonial and Decolonial theory, Indigenous Political Thought, Latinx Politics and Political Thought, as well as studies of Race and Ethnicity.
+I design courses that introduce students to political theory by situating the "Western" canon in contention with less familiar works, archival objects, and visual artifacts.
+My courses specialize on postcolonial and decolonial theory, Indigenous political thought, Latinx and Latin American political thought, as well as studies of race and ethnicity.

 My research has been supported by the Mellon Foundation, Alice Kaplan Institute for the Humanities, the University of Toronto, the American Political Science Association, and the Gaius Charles Bolin Fellowship at Williams College.